corumgold/Checkpoint-React-hooks-start-main/README.md

 [X] displays error message if the server responds with status code 500

 EXTRA CREDIT: Tier 4: DeletePet component
-[] renders a 'Delete' button with delete-pet class
-[] sends a delete request to /api/pets/:petId when user clicks the button [] calls props.handleDelete if the delete request is successful [] does not call props.handleDelete if the delete request fails Integration
-[] SinglePet renders DeletePet
+[X] renders a 'Delete' button with delete-pet class [X] sends a delete request to /api/pets/:petId when user clicks the button [] calls props.handleDelete if the delete request is successful [] does not call props.handleDelete if the delete request fails integration [] SinglePet renders DeletePet
 [] DeletePet removes the deleted pet when clicked